Trent Oeltjen: Minnesota Twins

 Oeltjen was signed by the Minnesota Twins in 2001.
-He hit at a .321/.387/.418 clip in his debut year for the GCL Twins and was quickly promoted to the Elizabethton Twins before the end of the season.
-The following year, Trent continued to excel and was promoted to the Class A Quad City River Bandits.
+He hit at a .321/.387/.418 clip in his debut year for the Gulf Coast League Twins and was quickly promoted to the rookie-level Elizabethton Twins before the end of the season.
+The following year, Trent continued to excel and was promoted to the Single-A Quad City River Bandits.
 He continued to improve and by the end of 2003 he was batting just under .300 in 123 games for Quad City and was promoted to the Fort Myers Miracle for the 2004 season where he missed games to play for the Australia national baseball team in the 2004 Athens Olympics.
 Oeltjen would go on to represent Australia at the 2005 Baseball World Cup and 2006 World Baseball Classic.

-Trent was impressing critics as he continued to rise through the ranks, batting at .300 with the AA team New Britain Rock Cats in 2006 and was picked for the World team in the 2006 All-Star Futures Game.
-Following this success, he was promoted to AAA in 2007 for the Rochester Red Wings and although struggling in the regular season, he was perhaps the most outstanding individual player in the 2007 Baseball World Cup where he hit at a 523/.580/.614 clip to lead averages, steals (7) and runs (9) and was picked in the Cup All-Star team.
+Trent was impressing critics as he continued to rise through the ranks, batting at .300 with the Double-A affiliate New Britain Rock Cats in 2006 and was picked for the World team in the 2006 All-Star Futures Game.
+Following this success, he was promoted to Triple-A in 2007 for the Rochester Red Wings and although struggling in the regular season, he was perhaps the most outstanding individual player in the 2007 Baseball World Cup where he hit at a 523/.580/.614 clip to lead averages, steals (7) and runs (9) and was picked in the Cup All-Star team.